yasserfedsi/yasserfedsi/README.md

 -->

 # 💫 About Me:
-Hello There, It's Yasser i'm 16 years old software developer who make cool things using JS/Python<br>Currently I'm working on <a href="https://rtbio.netlify.app">rtb.io</a> an arcade game using PlayCanvas and JS, Also i'm founder of <a href="https://autosoftstudio.netlify.app">autosoft company</a>
+Hello There, It's Yasser i'm 16 years old software developer who make cool things using JS/Python<br>Currently I'm working on <a href="https://rtbio.netlify.app">rtb.io</a> an arcade game using PlayCanvas and JS.

 ## 🌐 Socials: